downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 Used to determine the string value for the selected item.
 It is used to compute the accessibility message that occurs after removing the item.

-### onItemsChange
+### onSelectedItemsChange

 > `function(changes: object)` | optional, no useful default

 Called each time the selected items array changes.
-Especially useful when items are removed, as there are many ways to do that: `Backspace` from dropdown, `Backspace` or `Delete` while focus is the item, executing `removeItem` when clicking an associated `X` icon for the item.
+Especially useful when items are removed, as there are many ways to do that: `Backspace` from dropdown, `Backspace` or `Delete` while focus is the item, executing `removeSelectedItem` when clicking an associated `X` icon for the item.

 - `changes`: These are the properties that actually have changed since the last state change.
-This object is guaranteed to contain the `items` property with the new array value.
+This object is guaranteed to contain the `selectedItems` property with the new array value.
 This also has a `type` property which you can learn more about in the [`stateChangeTypes`](#statechangetypes) section.
-This property will be part of the actions that can trigger an `items` change, for example `useSelect.stateChangeTypes.DropdownKeyDownBackspace`.
+  This property will be part of the actions that can trigger an `selectedItems` change, for example `useSelect.stateChangeTypes.DropdownKeyDownBackspace`.

 ### stateReducer